Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Gross.

 Eka gave her a blank look, and scratched a long ear.
-"That sounds...is doing *nothing* that much fun?"
+"That sounds... is doing *nothing* that much fun?"

 "Depends where and how you do it!"
 Becky chirped.
 "Doing nothing is a *lot* of fun if it’s, oh, on a sunny beach with a cold drink.
 Or in a nice soft bed, or curled up with a book, or a movie…"